Tag: skincare review

 Apparently, the original Skin Food cream is sold every 23 seconds.
 I am not surprised, to be honest.

 This is a cult product, and rightly so.
 Used by makeup artists, celebrities and skin care lovers all over the World.

 I have finished numerous green tubes myself over the years, and here is why.

-Skin Food has been out since 1926, and the fact that, with all those non-stop new launches, it is still around says a lot.
+Skin Food by Weleda has been out since 1926, and the fact that, with all those non-stop new launches, it is still around says a lot.

 It is a universal rich cream which instantly makes the dry and rough skin feel and look better.
 Think about that glossy healthy looking skin.
 But don’t worry, if glossy is not your thing – there is now also a light version available for combination/oily skin types.

 While it can be used everywhere, I love using it on

 Kind Natured, an affordable natural brand (it is promised that the products are free of Sulphates, Parabens and Petrochemicals; and are 97% natural in general) brought out two new lines recently, and I was kindly sent some products to try out.

 - Shea & Macadamia – described as deeply nourishing and formulated for very dry skin.

 - Coconut & Monoi – described as moisturising and formulated for normal and dry skin